 9.1 For clarification, please note that references in our Policies, Terms and Conditions to “Intellectual Property Rights” means copyright, patents, rights in inventions, rights in confidential information, know-how, trade secrets, trademarks, service marks, trade names, design rights, rights in get-up, database rights, rights in data, domain names, rights in computer software and all similar and related rights of whatever nature and, in each case: (i) whether registered or not, (ii) including any applications to protect or register such rights, (iii) including all renewals and extensions of such rights or applications, (iv) whether vested, contingent or future and (v) wherever in the world they exist.

-9.2 All parts of the Heart Talent business remain the property of Ninox Limited and Heart Talent, and our authorised licensors.
+9.2 All parts of the Heart Talent business remain the property of Heart Talent Ltd, and our authorised licensors.
 We reserve all of our rights and we are free to use any part of our Business as we see fit.
 Our Intellectual Property Rights are protected by copyright laws and treaties around the world.
 Unauthorised copying is not permitted.